Informatievlaanderen/MAGDA-Mock/docs/docker.md

   keystorePassword: keystore-password
 ```

-This in turn will look for a keystore in */certifcates/keystore* and use it so verify requests and sign responses.
+This in turn will look for a keystore in */certifcates/keystore* and use it so verifies requests and signs responses.